Home > Regulatory Bodies > Complaining to Retail & Shopping Regulatory Bodies

 Consumer Direct

-Consumer Direct is a telephone and internet service that provides people with advice and information regarding consumer issues.
-It is funded by the OFT and produced in collaboration with Local Authority Trading Services.
+Consumer Direct was a telephone and internet service that provided people with advice and information regarding consumer issues until 2012.
+It was funded by the OFT and produced in collaboration with Local Authority Trading Services.

 Consumer Direct is a ground level service that connects with consumers on a one-to-one basis, absorbing information and intelligence that it then used to inform the efforts and campaigns of the OFT and Local Authority Trading Standards Services.